minamagdyshehata/UnauthorizedAccess/README.md

 **This script will run everytime you start your computer and wait for a termination password for 90 seconds
 (No prompt for the password, just type it on your keyboard!!).
 If the the correct password is provided,
-your will hear 2 beeps indicating that and the script will terminate.**
+you will hear 2 beeps indicating that and the script will terminate.**

 **If the password is not provided :**
 >  *++A Log file will be created with a timestamp of the unauthorized access.*